 Photo and original artwork by Judith Pudden

 I took my mom to a Vodou ceremony.
 She’s visiting me here in New Orleans.
 The ceremony was small, with seven people in attendance.
+She asked questions like:

 Don’t more people ever come?